hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ## Trusting SSL/TLS Certificates

+There are two primary areas for SSL configuration in the installer.

+### TLS Key & Cert

+The TLS Key & Cert field (found in the console settings after initial installation) should contain PTFE's own key and certificate, or key and certificate chain.
+A chain would be used in this field if the CA indicates an intermediate certificate is required as well.

+### Certificate Authority (CA) Bundle

+PTFE needs to be able to access all services that it integrates with, such as VCS providers or database servers.
+Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that PTFE integrates with are trusted by PTFE.

+This section is used to allow PTFE to connect to services that use SSL/TLS certificates issued by private CAs.
-The installer has a section that allows multiple certificates to be specified as trusted.
+It allows multiple certificates to be specified as trusted, and should contain all certificates that PTFE should trust when presented with them from itself or another application.

-A collection of certificates for trusted issuers is known as a `Certificate Authority (CA) Bundle` and is used to allow PTFE to connect to services that use SSL/TLS certificates issued by private CAs.
+A collection of certificates for trusted issuers is known as a `Certificate Authority (CA) Bundle`.
 All certificates in the certificate signing chain, meaning the root certificate and any intermediate certificates, must be included here.
 These multiple certificates are listed one after another in text format.

+~> **Note:** If PTFE is configured with a SSL key and certificate issued against a private CA, the certificate chain for that CA must be included here as well.
+This allows the instance to query itself.

 Certificates must be formatted using PEM encoding, that is, as text.
 For example: